frugan-dev/acf-youtube-uploader-field/README.md

 5. In the **Authorized redirect URIs** field, enter your WordPress site's callback URL (e.g., `https://domain.tld/wp-admin/`).
 6. Obtain the `Client ID` and `Client Secret`.

+#### Limitations

+If you use the API upload mode, please note this important notice listed [here](https://developers.google.com/youtube/v3/docs/videos/insert):

+> All videos uploaded via the `videos.insert` endpoint from unverified API projects created after July 28, 2020, will be restricted to private viewing mode.
+To lift this restriction, each API project must undergo an audit to verify compliance with the YouTube Terms of Service.

 ### Setting in wp-config.php

 Add the following lines to `wp-config.php` to define the oAuth credentials: